Kara Thrace: Earth

 In "Sometimes a Great Notion", Starbuck and Leoben look for the Colonial beacon which led them to Earth.
 They find the wreckage of a Viper with Starbuck's tail number and what appears to be her charred corpse.
 Both Kara and Leoben are shocked by this discovery and do not understand what it means.
 After removing the dog tags and wedding ring, Kara asks "If that's me lying there, then what am I?".
 He responds by backing away as if recoiling from the realization that she is indeed the "Harbinger of Death."
 She returns to the wrecked Viper and, after carefully wrapping the remains in a parachute shawl, she incinerates the body on a funeral pyre.

 Starbuck's description as "the harbinger of death" and Leoben's caution to her not to venture into the woods, "you might not like what you find," were elements of the episode's homage to the original Planet of the Apes.
 Dr. Zaius gave Colonel Taylor the same warning, and instructed Dr. Cornelius to read from the sacred scrolls that man was the harbinger of death.
 Like Taylor, Starbuck was a human astronaut and military officer exploring a post-apocalyptic Earth.

 Mutiny

 In "The Oath", Captain Thrace discovers civilians and a few mutinous Marines and crewmen arming themselves for battle.
 She rushes back to her quarters to prepare for battle, grabbing her sidearms and ammunition.
 Kara then finds Lieutenant Margaret "Racetrack" Edmondson, Charlie Conner, and a few others preparing to execute Lee Adama.
 She kills a Marine holding Adama and wounds Lieutenant Hamish "Skulls" McCall.
 Along with Lee Adama, Kara runs into several other loyal Colonials including President Roslin, Admiral Adama, and Colonel Tigh.
-While searching for Adama, Kara and Lee free loyalists found in the brig which includes Anders, who is then shot by a mutinous Marine upon leaving.
+While searching for Adama, Kara and Lee free loyalists found in the brig, including Anders, who is then shot by a mutinous Marine upon leaving.
 Kara, refusing to leave his side, pressures Lee and those who escaped to leave her in order for them to search for Adama.